 How Can I Recover From Penguin?

 We actually have a really great infographic on the topic that is still applicable; you can check it out here.
 In short though, if you are building spammy links back to your site, stop it.
 Now that Penguin is real-time, it’s just not worth it.
 However, if you already have a large number of poor quality backlinks, you can use Google’s Disavow Tool to let Google know you don’t want them to consider those links.
 This can be a lengthy and complicated process, so your best bet is to enlist expert help with this process.
-For more information on disavows, check out our posts on common mistakes with the disavow tool, and how disavows can boost your SEO efforts.

 In closing, this is a huge update from Google that will permanently change how SEOs and webmasters have to build links back to their website.
 Ultimately this is a positive change for most, as sites will be able to recover more quickly from Penguin penalties, and black hat techniques will be made even less desirable.